Born: 1893, Aldham, Suffolk.

 1911 20, Church Street, St. Clement’s, Ipswich.

 Charles was 18 years old, an Upholsterer.
-He was 1 of 23 boarders at the boarding house.
+He and his 16 year old brother, John, a Motor Works Store Boy were 2 of the 23 boarders at the boarding house.

 St John’s Children’s Home